Skip to Content

 Good ideas?
 Report them to the Taskforce!

 The Taskforce is for and with self-employed people.
 That is why she calls on all self-employed people to come forward with ideas, solutions, but also with bottlenecks and especially things that are needed.
-Then the Taskforce can get to work on that!
+Then the Taskforce can get to work!

 Mission

-'To increase awareness among the broad target group of self-employed people about the usefulness and necessity of building up an income for later and to encourage self-employed people to actually take steps towards building up an old-age provision.
+'To increase awareness among the broad target group of self-employed people about the usefulness and necessity of building up an income for later and to encourage self-employed people to actually take steps to build up an old-age provision.
 The Taskforce does this by proposing solutions in which simplicity and flexibility are central.'

 Procedure

-The Taskforce Income for the Future has periodic consultations on three overarching themes:
+The Income for Later Taskforce has periodic consultations on three overarching themes:

 • Awareness: self-employed and pension

-• Simplicity: ways to save for retirement in a simple way
+• Simplicity: possibilities to save for your pension in a simple way

 International value transfer

-To help pension administrators with this, the Dutch Association of Insurers and the Pension Federation, together with their members, drew up the manuals and model questionnaires for International Value Transfers in 2012.
+To help pension administrators with this, the Dutch Association of Insurers and the Federation of the Dutch Pension Funds, together with their members, drew up the manuals and model questionnaires for International value transfers in 2012.
 The aim of the manuals and model questionnaires is to increase the practical feasibility of an international value transfer and to simplify the substantive (legal) assessment.
 The manuals were fully updated and updated in 2022.
 At the beginning of 2024, the Manual for outgoing international value transfers was amended due to two rulings by the European Court of Justice on 16 November 2023.
 Both a Dutch and an English version are available.

 Automatic value transfer

 The process of automatic value transfer of small pensions (WOKP) started on 1 August 2019.
-From that moment on, pension administrators will be able to automatically transfer all small pensions that arose on or after 1 January 2018.
-As a result, the pension retains its destination and small pension entitlements are merged into a more fully-fledged pension.
+From that moment on, pension administrators can automatically transfer all small pensions that arise on or after 1 January 2018.
+As a result, the pension retains its destination and small pension entitlements are combined into a more full-fledged pension.

 Implementation of automatic value transfer

-On 26 April, an addendum to the original plan was published in the Government Gazette.
-In this plan, an additional schedule has been made for the overflow period that belongs to the original plan for the clean-up action.
-The carry-over period is intended for the transfer of the small pensions from before 2018, which could not be carried over as planned in the original plan.
-The carryover period starts on 1 May 2023 and runs until November 2023.
+An addendum to the original plan was published in the Government Gazette on 26 April.
+In this plan, an additional schedule has been made for the overflow period that belongs to the original plan for the clean-up campaign.
+The carry-over period is intended for the transfer of the small pre-2018 pensions that could not be carried over as planned in the original plan.
+The carry-over period starts on 1 May 2023 and runs until November 2023.

 The existing Q&A has been supplemented with questions related to the addendum.